Guidance Note 5: Parishes and Towns

 The Community Infrastructure Levy allows local authorities to raise monies from development for the provision of infrastructure in and around their areas or strategic cross boundary infrastructure projects where several local authorities contribute.
 A CIL charge is non-negotiable; however, there are exemptions for some types of development such as affordable housing, self-build, self-build extension or annex.

-The CIL Regulation requires Chiltern District Council and South Bucks District Council to pass a proportion of CIL receipts collected from developments in their areas directly to Parish or Town Councils to be spent on infrastructure or anything else that is concerned which address the demands that development places on an area.
+The CIL Regulation requires Buckinghamshire Council to pass a proportion of CIL receipts collected from developments in the area directly to Parish or Town Councils to be spent on infrastructure or anything else that is concerned which address the demands that development places on an area.

-The District Councils will pass accumulated funds to the parish/town twice a year.
-The Council will continue to monitor CIL income and to make payments to the Parish Councils, this Guidance will be published and Parish Council Clerks will be informed.
+The council will pass accumulated funds to the parish/town twice a year.
+The council will continue to monitor CIL income and to make payments to the Parish Councils, this Guidance will be published and Parish Council Clerks will be informed.
 The Parish or Village Council will be required to report on receipts and expenditure each year.

 Amendment Regulations have been passed that require charging authorities to pass a proportion of CIL receipts to Parish or Village Councils from developments that take place in their areas.
 Councils are required to pass 15% of CIL receipts to relevant Parish Councils arising from developments in their areas.
 This rises to 25% in areas with an adopted Neighbourhood Development Plan.
 Previously the Government had indicated only that the sum to be transferred would be a "meaningful proportion" of CIL receipts.
 To prevent excessive amounts being passed on, the payments to areas without a Neighbourhood Development Plan in place will be capped to £100 per existing council tax dwelling per year.
 This means that a parish with 500 dwellings cannot receive over £50,000 of CIL receipts per year.
 Appendix 1 and Appendix 3 set out the maximum amount that can be passed to each parish and town council in the district.
 Note in areas with a Neighbourhood Development Plan, the amount to be passed over will be 25% with no cap as shown in Appendix 2.